The Lying Detective: Plot

-Sherlock is admitted into Smith's hospital, where John pays him one last visit.
+Sherlock is admitted into Smith's hospital, where John pays him a last visit.
 Sherlock is then visited by Smith, who enters the room through a secret door.
 Sherlock asks Smith to kill him, and Smith complies after confessing to his murders.
 Unknown to him, the events were part of Sherlock's elaborate plot to expose Smith and fulfill Mary's last wish for Sherlock to "save John" by "going to Hell".
-Acting on Mary's orders, Sherlock puts himself in harm's way so that John would be compelled to rescue him, thus mending their broken friendship and "saving" himself.

 After seeing Mary's video for himself, John rushes to the hospital and arrives in time to pull Smith off Sherlock.
 Believing that he would be able to get away without proof of his confession, Smith is surprised when Sherlock reveals a recording device hidden in John's walking stick which John had left behind earlier.
 John reconciles with Sherlock, telling him that he no longer blames him for Mary's death.
 He also confesses to Sherlock that he had cheated on her by texting with another woman.
 Sherlock comforts him as he weeps, and John's hallucinations of Mary finally disappear.

-Later having pulled himself back together and resumed taking cases, Sherlock discovers the note "Faith" had left him, proving the woman was real.
+After resuming taking cases, Sherlock discovers the note "Faith" had left him, proving the woman was real.
 Upon inspecting the note under a black light Sherlock finds the message "Miss me?".
-During John's next session, his therapist reveals she was the one who had pretended to be both Faith, having gained the letter from Smith, whom she knew through a "Mutual Friend", and the woman with whom John had been texting.
-Holding John at gunpoint, she reveals herself to be Eurus, Sherlock and Mycroft's secret sibling (she explains that Eurus is Greek for the east wind).
+During John's next session, his therapist reveals she was the one who had pretended to be both Faith and the woman with whom John had been texting.
+Holding John at gunpoint, she reveals herself to be Eurus, Sherlock and Mycroft's secret sibling.
 As John attempts to leave, Eurus pulls the trigger.